PavlaBerankova/GuessNumber/README.md

 ## **MAIN**
 This branch is the first version of the application and at the same time my very first application using swiftui
+- I converted my older project: Guess the number in CommandLine into a mobile app

 <div style="display: flex;">
   <img src="https://github.com/PavlaBerankova/GuessNumber/assets/107038196/aea7b647-7faa-4e0a-928a-3c696a89e26b" alt="MainScreen" width="400" />